austintoddj/texastwisters/readme.md

 ## License

 This project is not licensed under an open-source license and is the intellectual property of Texas Twisters Gymnastics, LLC.
 The source is available only as an educational resource and to accept fixes for minor mistakes.

+TODO: Fix the divider & spacing on the mobile menu
+TODO: Fix the divider & spacing on the footer
+TODO: Staff pictures